Accounting Schools in Minnesota

 Students who graduate from Minnesota schools and plan to remain in the area after graduation can benefit from in-state networking opportunities.
 These experiences may include internships, volunteer work, or part-time accounting jobs.

 This type of networking sometimes leads to letters of recommendation, mentorship, and job offers before and after graduation.
 Accounting graduates can find many relevant jobs in Minnesota.
-According to the Bureau of Labor Statistics, the state employs 30,370 accountants and auditors, for example.
-These professionals earn competitive salaries in Minnesota, with an average annual income of $87,290 as of May 2023.
+According to the Bureau of Labor Statistics, the state employs 30,400 accountants and auditors, for example.
+These professionals earn competitive salaries in Minnesota, with a median annual salary of $81,100 as of May 2024.

 If paying for school is a concern, consider that Minnesota offers many scholarships to college students, including the North Star Promise Scholarship.
 Starting in fall 2024, this program will offer a tuition-free higher education opportunity to eligible Minnesota residents.